 See I’m a generation X kid, a father of three children, and our family of five only started to get our financial act together in the last 4 years after racking up $109K worth of consumer debt.
-So in my mid– forties, living in New York, I know my way around social media, smart phones, technology, (big part is to keep tab on our children our youngest child is 12 years old), debit is my primary form of payment, so I think I have my handle with the world around me but when I comment on some other blogs, crickets.
+So in my mid-forties, living in New York, I know my way around social media, smartphones, technology, (big part is to keep tab on our children our youngest child is 12 years old), debt is my primary form of payment, so I think I have my handle with the world around me but when I comment on some other blogs, crickets.
 I mean to the point where my comment is the only one that doesn’t garner a response.
-I started to take it personally, but had to stop for a minute and realize I have no common ground with some of the sites I was commenting on.
+I started to take it personally but had to stop for a minute and realize I have no common ground with some of the sites I was commenting on.
 Many are millennial sites, who are single, have no children, and have accumulated different types of debt.
-We share very little in common personally other than pursuing a debt free life.
+We share very little in common personally other than pursuing a debt-free life.
 I can see how my opinion really wouldn’t much matter to them at this point in their journey.
-There are others that fall into those categories, but we share geographic location and with that we click.
+There are others that fall into those categories, but we share geographic location and with that, we click.

 I’ve again learned something new from the really generously community, my opinion is just that, mine.
 I may strike a chord with some, but not others.
 I will continue to read and gain valuable perspective from the great financial bloggers out there.
 I will be more selective with my commenting, but will continue to share, tweet and promote others great work, with or without you. 🙂